 The Operator, through its Development of Mining Technology and Geosciences ("DMTG") Program, has awarded full college scholarship to deserving students in Angono.
-The scholarship program was able to produce one Mining Engineer who is now working for the Operator.
+The scholarship program produced one Mining Engineer working for the Operator.
 Three more Geology students are currently enrolled at Adamson University under the DMTG Program.